print logo

 Internal Combustion Engines

-Internal Combustion (IC) engines generate power by burning liquid fuel (e.g. by burning diesel. gasoline, LPG, natural gas, or waste gas).
+Internal Combustion (IC) engines generate power by burning liquid fuel (e.g. by burning diesel, gasoline, LPG, natural gas, or waste gas).
 IC engines are found in a variety of industries and can be used for generating electrical power, pumping gas or other fluids, or compressing air for pneumatic machinery.
 IC engines generate emissions by the combustion of fuel.
 These emissions are regulated by the Sac Metro Air District.

-What Needs a Permit?
+Who Needs a Permit?

 • A permit is required for all IC Engines with a maximum rating greater than 50 brake-horsepower.